Talasana (Palm Tree) Sequence, also referred to as Tadasana (Mountain Pose) is the foundational krama of vinyasa krama

 There are many nuances and degrees of difficulty in this practice including focus, yogic state of mind, arm/hand placement, breath count, inner listening and lengthy repetition that all add to the overall energetics of the practice.
 It accommodates beginners as well as advanced practitioners.

-Talasana teaches us how to practice vinyasa krama.
-"It's grounding, it's rooting, it's balancing.
+As the practices in the vinyasa krama system build upon one another it is essential to learn and memorize Talasana before embarking on other kramas.
+Talasana teaches us how to approach the system and establishes our balance and inward focus in the root posture, samasthiti - "It's grounding, it's rooting, it's balancing.
 It works on focusing the mind.
 It teaches the student how to move with the breath.
 It teaches the student how to slow down.
 What it mostly does is start to grow the energy (pranic force) in the body to prepare them for the practice to come......"
 Pam Johnson, Vinyasa Krama lineage holder

 Practicing on a daily basis help us maintain a healthy body and peaceful mind.
 The attitude is devotional and serene.
 A quiet practice moving to the mantra of our breath creating a meditative state while the prana carries us into graceful swanlike movements.
-Diving deep into Talasana with persistent practice we develop "ananta samapatti" - (engrossment in the breath) with subtle awareness in the heart center where the movements are memorized and become second nature.
+Diving deep into Talasana with persistent practice we develop "ananta samapatti" - (engrossment in the object of contemplation (infinitude) - here translating as the breath) with subtle awareness in the heart center where the movements are memorized and become second nature.